xcadaj00/DE1_project/README.md

 #### Connection of Relay

+Relay contacts will switch when 3.3V (i.e. 1) is applied to the base of transisor

 | Pin on board | Pin on FPGA |
 |    :-:    |     :-:    |
 | IO31 | K15 |

 #### Connection of LED

-LEDs light up when cathode is high (i.e. 1)
+LEDs light up when anode is high (i.e. 1)

 | Component | Pin on board | Pin on FPGA |
 |    :-:    |    :-:     |     :-:     |